Exabyte-io/documentation/docs/tutorials/semiconductors/III-Vs-band-gap.md

 # Compare materials

 Within the analytics page, you will see a list of all materials, search for and select the Al, Ga, & In compounds.
 Next find the graph icon on the top of the page it will be named "Compare" and click.
 By default pressure will be the default property for comparison.
 Clicking next to the "Pressure" will bring up a new selection box where you can add "Direct Band Gap" and "Indirect Band Gap".
-All 3 properties will be displayed for all 3 materialsin the charts .
+All 3 properties will be displayed for all 3 materials in the charts .

 <img data-gifffer="/images/IIIVBandGaps.gif" />

 # Increasing accuracy with HSE

 Hybrid Screened Exchange is a more computationally expensive model to be used within DFT that more accurately predicts the energy of excited state electrons.
-The screenshots below show how to edit a similar workflow as described above to set us the HSE calculation.
+The screen shots below show how to edit a similar workflow as described above to set us the HSE calculation.
 As this is more computationally intensive we increase the maximum runtime to 3 hours and use 4 cores for each simulation.

 <img data-gifffer="/images/IIIVHSECreate.gif" />